eiseleb47/SIGMAS/docs/source/sim.rst

 Yaml file Simulation
 --------------------
-The yaml Simulations make use of the approach first implemented in the `METIS_Simulations Repository <https://github.com/AstarVienna/METIS_Simulations>`.
+The yaml Simulations make use of the approach first implemented in the `METIS_Simulations <https://github.com/AstarVienna/METIS_Simulations>`_ Repository.
 They support a similar amount of parameters to the direct Simulations, however they work with a lot of ScopeSim parameters that are specific to METIS which have been set in the background.
 Thus these are most likely closer to science grade Simulations.

 .. autofunction:: sigmas.simulations.run_sim.Simulate

 Donut Simulation
 ----------------
 The Donut Simulations support a different type of Simulation.
-They make use of the `AstroDonut Package <https://github.com/Tearyt/AstroDonut>`.
+They make use of the `AstroDonut <https://github.com/Tearyt/AstroDonut>`_ Package.
 These aim to simulate '...synthetic elliptical ring structures...'.

 .. autofunction:: sigmas.simulations.donut_sim.create_one_nut